awslabs/aws-icons-for-plantuml/README.md

 This defines the macro `AWSPuml` to point to the root of the `dist/` directory, which reduces the size of the include statements.
 Next the `AWSCommon.puml` file is loaded, and then the actual resource files.
 In this example, all of the entities in the *BusinessApplications* directory are added, and then only the *AmazonSimpleStorageServiceS3* entity from the *Storage* directory.

 :exclamation: All examples reference the master *branch* of this repository.
-It is recommended that one of the release branches be used for documents.
+It is recommended that one of the release tags be used for documents.
 New releases will be created when AWS updates the AWS Architecture Icons.
 The release tag will be similar to the release date from AWS.

 ### Hello World